kadena-io/technical-grants/README.md

 The Kadena Eco Grant application process is divided in 4 categories: Project Overview, Team, Development Roadmap and Additional Information.

-- If you wise to download the questions and review offline; you may download the entire form [here](https://kadena.io/wp-content/uploads/2022/04/Kadena-Grant-Application.pdf).
+- If you wish to download the questions and review offline; you may download the entire form [here](https://kadena.io/wp-content/uploads/2022/04/Kadena-Grant-Application.pdf).
 - [Apply for a Kadena Eco Grant here](https://khnrs3ltkjv.typeform.com/grant-app)

 ### What criteria will my submission be evaluated on?